-In the case of evaluation by means of a final exam, the evaluation elements to be used will be the following:
+In the case of those students who must be evaluated by means of the final evaluation system, the evaluation elements to be used will be the following:

-- 1. Deliverable or laboratory Quiz (TL).
-Quiz with contents of the laboratory practices. - Laboratory exam (PL).
-It consists of the assembly of an electrical circuit and realization of different measurements in this circuit. - 3.
-Final on-site exam (FEF).
-Similar to the evaluation exams carried out during the continuous assessment.
+- 1. Laboratory deliverables (EL).
+Report with contents of the laboratory practices. - 2.
+Laboratory exam (PL).
+It consists of the assembly of an electrical circuit and realization of different measurements in this circuit. - Final on-site exam (PEF).
+A written test focused on the practical and theoretical aspects of the whole subject consisting in the resolution of problems of the application of the contents of the whole course.